chinnurtb/start.erl/README.md

 between minor and static file edits that would otherwise hinder your productivity.

+It means you can just run this in your release development directory rather than having to maintain your own hacky start-dev and application:start(App) code:

+    start-dev

 # How it works

 It reads your rel/reltool.config file and starts the relevant